Cloud Networks FAQ

 What are the different networks in the Rackspace Cloud?

 The Rackspace Cloud consists of the following networks:

 - Public (PublicNet)

 PublicNet connects a Cloud Server to the Internet.
 When you create Cloud Servers with PublicNet, your servers get an IPv4 and an IPv6 address.
 Outbound public traffic is billed according to published rates.
 A Cloud Server can be created without a public network, however, access to operating system updates, Cloud Monitoring remote checks, and so on might not work.
 For more information about the limitations of not having a public network, see Removing Networks from a Cloud Server.
-Note: PublicNet is required for RackConnect and Managed Cloud Service Level customers.
+Note: PublicNet is required for RackConnect and Managed Operations Service Level customers.

 - Private (ServiceNet)

 ServiceNet is an internal, multi-tenant network within each Rackspace Cloud region that provides Cloud Servers access to regional services such as Cloud Files, Cloud Load Balancers, Cloud Databases, and Cloud Backup at no cost.
 ServiceNet is currently IPv4 only.
 Historically, ServiceNet was used for Cloud Server to Cloud Server communication, but Cloud Networks is now recommended for this purpose.
 ServiceNet is also required for Windows Cloud Server activation.
 We recommend that Cloud Servers be connected to ServiceNet and all new connections inbound to the server be denied by a software firewall such as iptables or Windows Firewall.
 Nonetheless, a Cloud Server can be created without a ServiceNet interface.
 For more information, see Removing Networks from a Cloud Server.
-Note: ServiceNet is required for RackConnect and Managed Cloud Service Level customers.
+Note: ServiceNet is required for RackConnect and Managed Operations Service Level customers.

 - Cloud Networks